ydahal1/ydahal1/jokes.md

-A magician was driving down the street and then he turned into a driveway.
+Why do we tell actors to “break a leg?”
+Because every play has a cast.

 [
-Sat Nov  8 00:26:30 UTC 2025
+Sun Nov  9 00:30:44 UTC 2025
  ]